 • 2 tbsp.
 Worcestershire sauce

-Saute vegetables in oil.
-Add beef and cook until well done.
+Sauté vegetables in oil.
+Add the beef and cook until it is well done.
 Add bouillon cube, cumin, tomato paste, and, if necessary, a little water.
 Stir to mix ingredients.
 Simmer until bouillon cube is dissolved.
 Add remaining ingredients.

 Roll dough out thinly on lightly floured board.
 Cut into rounds using biscuit cutter or a glass.
 Place one generous spoonful of filling onto each pastry round.
 Fold rounds in half; seal and crimp edges.
 Fry in oil until golden brown.
 Drain on paper towels.